foodshipper/server-application/ean/endpoints/Endpoints.md

 Returns a 404, if the user did not have the product

 # User
-_user_id_: Unique Identification of the current user
+_token_: Unique Identification of the current user

 ## PUT /user/home-location
 _lon_: Longitude